Best Z-Wave Thermostats (2025 Update)

 ✔ Battery power option

-Best Smart Home Integration
+Best Smart Home Options

-Alarm.com’s ADC-T3000 is a popular brand of smart home security systems that have been expanding into ever more device categories.
+Alarm.com’s ADC-T2000 is a popular brand of smart home security systems that have been expanding into ever more device categories.
 The current Z-Wave thermostat model offers a modern, stylish presentation with a clean integrated display.
 This is sufficient for day-to-day status checks and basic control, but most of the (fairly extensive) feature set is only accessible through the Alarm.com app.

 You can support for 2 stage conventional system and heat pumps, with configurable terminals for some third stage features as well.
 Available terminals are:

-RC, RH, W, W2, C, Y, Y2, G, O, B, Z1, Z2 (the last two are configurable options)
+RC, RH, W, W2, C, Y, Y2, G, O/B, Z

-In addition to these, there is support for non standard features such as external sensors, a dehumidifier function, emergency heat, and some others.
+In addition to these, there is support for non-standard features such as external sensors, a dehumidifier function, emergency heat, and some others.
 There’s quite a lot to like here, but you do pay a premium for it.
 If you’re primarily controlling things through Z-Wave it’s a very good unit, but the lack of on-panel control might be off putting for some.

-✔ Good accessory options
+✔ Battery power option✔ Good accessory options

 ✔ Smarthome integration through Alarm.com

-✘ Limited on-device control
+✘ Higher price✘ Limited on-device control

 ✘ Advanced features focused on Alarm.com